C.D. Guadalajara: Amateur Era (1908–1943)

-Professional Era "El Ya Merito" (1943–1953)
+Professional Era and "El Ya Merito" (1943–1955)

 In 1943 the Liga Mayor was founded after the merging of several regional leagues and the era of professional football began.
+Guadalajara would make their professional debut on 6 July 1943 in the Copa MX, where they would play against local rivals Atlas.
+They would go on to lose the match 3–1, with Manuel "Cosas" López's 30-minute goal becoming the first of Guadalajara's professional era.
+Later that year, they would make their Liga Mayor debut on 21 October against Atlante, where they would go on to win 1–4 at Parque Asturias.
+Pablo "Pablotas" González scored the first league goal in Guadalajara's history.

 Guadalajara struggled during the early years, with the exception of the 1948–49 season when they finished third.
-This same year Guadalajara was given the name "Chivas Locas" (Crazy Goats) during a game against Atlas.
-The name was initially considered an insult, but later adopted as the team's nickname due to the overwhelming popularity of the club.
-During the 1951–52 and 1954–55 seasons, the team finished as runner-up in the league, leading to the nickname "¡Ya Merito!" ("Almost There!").
+This same year Guadalajara was given the name "Chivas Locas" (Crazy Goats) during a game against Tampico.
+The name was initially considered an insult but later adopted as the team's nickname due to the overwhelming popularity of the club.

+During the 1952 season, Guadalajara would challenge for their first league title, competing with León and city rivals Atlas and Oro.
+Guadalajara were league leaders by matchday 20, but a 0–1 loss at home to León on matchday 21 and a 1–0 loss away at Puebla on the final matchday would result in León winning the title by one point.
+Guadalajara would again challenge for the league title in the 1954–55 seasons, where the team finished as runner-up in the league to Zacatepec.
+This era of competing for the title would lead to the nickname "¡Ya Merito!" ("Almost There!").

+A prolific homegrown forward, Salvador Reyes led Guadalajara to success during "El Campeonísimo".

-El Campeonísimo (1955–1970)
+"El Campeonísimo" (1955–1970)

-During the 1956 season, players such as Salvador "Chava" Reyes, Jaime "El Tubo" Gomez, Arturo "Curita" Chaires, Juan Jasso, Isidoro "Chololo" Díaz, Guillermo "Tigre" Sepúlveda, Ignacio "Cuate" Calderón, and José "Jamaicón" Villegas were part of what is considered one of the finest teams in Mexican football history, El Campeonísimo.
-Guadalajara won its first championship during this season due to a last minute goal scored by Salvador Reyes.
-Led by coaches such as Donaldo "Pato" Ross and Javier de la Torre in subsequent years, the team won seven league championships, two cups, three CONCACAF titles and seven Champion of Champions titles.
+During the 1956 season, players such as Salvador "Chava" Reyes, Jaime "El Tubo" Gomez, Arturo "Curita" Chaires, Juan "Bigotón" Jasso, Isidoro "Chololo" Díaz, Guillermo "Tigre" Sepúlveda, and José "Jamaicón" Villegas were part of what is considered one of the finest teams in Mexican football history, El Campeonísimo.
+Guadalajara won its first championship during this season due to a last-minute header scored by Salvador Reyes.
+Led by coaches such as Donaldo "Pato" Ross and Javier "Chamaco" de la Torre in subsequent years, the team won seven league championships, two cups, three CONCACAF titles and seven Champion of Champions titles.
 It was the only team in Mexico's football history to win four league championships in a row, during the 1958–59, 1959–60, 1960–61, and 1961–62 seasons.
 El Campeonísimo became internationally recognized and, in 1964 played several matches in Europe against such teams as FC Barcelona, Werder Bremen, and Lille Olympique, resulting in two victories, four draws and four losses for the team.